-I am working as a consultant and software engineer on different projects which focus on microservice, DevOps, and process automation.
-Many of my consulting jobs are about explaining microservice, why they are great, and how to use them efficiently.
-Microservices is a buzzword that’s around for a couple of years and almost every developer knows it but not that many know how to implement them.
+I am working as a consultant and software architect on different projects that focus on microservices, DevOps, and Kubernetes.
+Many of my consulting jobs consist of explaining microservices, why they are great, and how to use them efficiently.
+Microservices is a buzzword that’s been around for a couple of years and almost every developer knows it.
+However, not many of them know how to implement those.

 Therefore, I decided to start this series with the intent of explaining what microservices are and to show how they communicate.
 After a couple of posts, I received some comments from my readers asking about more advanced topics such as deployments, monitoring, and asynchronous communication.
 This motivated me to continue this series and it grew to a total of 65 posts over almost two years.
 All posts use the same demo application.
 I tried my best not to change too much but the code of earlier posts might be somewhat different than it is now.

 Since these blog posts cover such a variety of topics, I will try to categorize them in such a way that they are easily found.
 I tried to add to add the posts to the relevant category and sometimes they may appear in several categories.
 Additionally, I will add the full list in chronological order at the end of this page.